Bambo-Rambo/RNG-Guides/HordeRNG.md

 ### Searching for the desired frame

 In 3DS RNG Tool, pick your location and the desired species.
+You are gonna need to RNG for the species (TinyMT), but for now we will take is as granted to get accurate results.

 Use the [reseed](https://github.com/wwwwwwzx/3DSRNGTool/wiki/NTR-Helper-Usage#note) method until you find a (shiny) spread that satisfies you.